Do you know who you are?

 Where the Ego and the Separate Self Meet

-The Ego and the Sense of Separate Self have their origin in what Ramana Maharshi called the I-thought.
-The I-thought is the common denominator of these two fascinating happenings in consciousness and in nature.
+The Ego and the sense of Separate Self have their origin in what Ramana Maharshi called the I-thought.
+The I-thought is the common denominator of these two fascinating happenings in consciousness, nature and us human beings.

-And the I-thought is derived from the pure state of presence of the life-giving principle of the universe.
+From a spiritual perspective, the I-thought is derived from the pure state of presence, which is also held as the life-giving principle of the universe.
 It is to this pure state of presence which is the goal of all genuine spiritual practice.

 Further than this is the absolute unmanifest, and that cannot be fathomed or expressed, perhaps that is what we witness when we pass away.
 Who knows!